maham-creates/github-stars-pipeline/README.md

 ### Create your personal repo

-1. [Create a new repo](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-new-repository) in your Github account and name it `github-stars-pipeline`.
+1. [Create a new repo](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-new-repository) in your Github account and name it `github-stars-pipeline`. **Make sure not to create your own README file when Github asks you!**

 2. Clone this repo.